-The Duties of a Nursing Assistant
+The Role of a Certified Nursing Assistant

-- Providing basic services to patients
+- Furnishing basic services to patients

 - Checking patient’s vital signs

 - Keeping a record of patient’s health status

 CNAs might also practice in Winfield MO nursing homes or long term care centers.
 In those environments, nursing assistants are more engaged in assisting patients with their Activities of Daily Living (ADL).
 ADLs are identified as routine activities that most individuals perform daily without aid, for example eating, dressing, or using the restroom.
 Nursing assistants usually develop more of a bond with these patients since they often stay in the facilities for extended time frames.
 Frequently, they may end up being the conduit between the patient and the balance of the medical staff because of their relationships with their charges.
 Consequently, the CNA’s expertise can be a significant resource for planning the proper care and treatment of long term care patients.